List of Naruto characters: Hagoromo Otsutsuki

 Hagoromo Ōtsutsuki (大筒木ハゴロモ, Ōtsutsuki Hagoromo), known as "The Sage of Six Paths" (六道仙人, Rikudō Sennin), and his twin brother Hamura are the sons of Kaguya.
 Having unintentionality inherited fragments of the Shinju's chakra while in their mother's womb, Hagoromo and Hamura ended up fighting Kaguya upon learning the truth of the utopia they were born into.
 After the brothers defeated Kaguya following her transformation into the Ten-Tails, Hagoromo become the first jinchūriki and use the chakra to establish a practice known as ninshu, which eventually evolved into ninjutsu to his dismay, Hagoromo started a family while considering an heir to his legacy between his sons, Asura and Indra.
 While Indra was naturally gifted and self-reliant, Hagoromo ultimately decided on Asura due to his ability to befriend others and peaceful ideologies.
 This would cause a rift between the brothers, Hagoromo unaware of Black Zetsu's role in turning Indra against his family.
 Hagoromo later uses the last of his strength to create the Tailed Beasts before dying and seal the body of the Ten-Tails into the moon.
 Despite his death, Hagoromo's spirit observed Asura and Indra throughout their reincarnations, including Hashirama and Madara, before his sons' current incarnations as Naruto and Sasuke.
 During the Fourth Great Ninja War, realizing Madara's intentions, Hagoromo intervenes to give Naruto and Sasuke the power to defeat Kaguya and later bringing Team 7 back from Kaguya's dimension with the deceased Kage.
 Hagoromo eventually departs as Naruto and Sasuke proceed in their final duel.
-Hagoromo is voiced by Mitsutaka Tachikawa in Japanese and Michael McConnohie in the English dub for anime, while in game version voiced by Fred Tatasciore in Naruto Shippuden: Ultimate Ninja Storm 4.
+Hagoromo is voiced by Mitsutaka Tachikawa in Japanese and Michael McConnohie in the English dub for anime until Shippuden episode 463, where he was replaced by Doug Stone, while in game version voiced by Fred Tatasciore in Naruto Shippuden: Ultimate Ninja Storm 4 and his younger self was voiced by Keith Silverstein.